christear/G4splicing/README.md

 - BEDTOOLS 2.30

 #### Quick start
-To regenerate the figures, unzip the pre-computed data under the directory 'data', loading them into R, and running the script under the directory 'Rscript'.
+To reproduce the figures, unzip the pre-computed data under the directory 'data', loading them into R, and running the script under the directory 'Rscript'.

 The 'ana.g4.seq.py' is the in-house python script for analyzing nucleotide content and searching G4 motifs from the previous study.